vicm1/GCC/Documents/Labs/PythonStrings/commands.md

 Be sure to replace the ### YOUR CODE HERE ### with your own code before you run the following cell.

 len
-# Assign `employee_id` to a four digit number as an initial value
+//Assign `employee_id` to a four digit number as an initial value ​ employee_id = 4186
 ​
-employee_id = 4186
+//Reassign `employee_id` to the same value but in the form of a string ​ employee_id = str(employee_id)
 ​
-# Reassign `employee_id` to the same value but in the form of a string
-​
-employee_id = str(employee_id)
-​
-# Conditional statement that displays a message if the length of `employee_id` is less than five digits
+//Conditional statement that displays a message if the length of `employee_id` is less than five digits ​ if len(employee_id) < 5:
-​
-if len(employee_id) < 5:
     print("This employee ID has less than five digits.
 It does not meet length requirements.")